uyuni-project/uyuni-rfc/accepted/0000-subscription-matching-in-public-clouds.md

 This means, all virtual instances that belong to the same "zone" (not region) will match with the "1-2 Virtual Machines" subscription.

 ## The output from a `virtual-host-gatherer` plugin:
-The required output from a plugin is a JSON response to the STDOUT, that looks like the following:
+The required output from a plugin is a JSON response to the STDOUT, that would look like the following:

 ```json
 {